rjury-sumo/sumologic-cse-python-sdk/README.md

 ```

 # Example Use Case Scripts
-You can find these in ./scripts
+You can find these in ./scripts for example:
 - [Insights scripts readme](scripts/insights/readme.md)

 # Docker